 How much can companies save on energy costs by aggregating energy consumption and flexibly responding to market prices?
 This is being looked into by a consortium of seven organisations in the Zuidoost Business Park in the city of Groningen.
 ICT Group is involved in this project with the objective of investigating which technical facilities are required to make this possible.

-A large proportion of energy demand in the Netherlands comes from the SME market.
-Most cities are unsure as to how to encourage these businesses to operate more sustainably.
-A consortium was therefore set up to examine methods for promoting the energy transition in the small and medium-sized business segment.
+Large businesses with high energy consumption levels are generally highly committed to energy efficiency and the availability of flexible power.
+All manner of initiatives are also being introduced in the consumer market, involving aggregate supply and demand of homes in a neighbourhood.
+Examples of these projects include Power Matching City, EnergieKoplopers Heerhugowaard and GridFlex Heeten.
+The SME market, however, is not very active in this regard, even though a large proportion of energy demand in the Netherlands comes from this market.
+Most cities are unsure as to how to encourage this large middle tier to operate more sustainably.
+This is why a consortium was set up to examine methods for promoting the energy transition in the small and medium-sized business segment.
 The consortium includes ICT Group, Engie, Jules Energy, Enexis, New Energy Coalition, TU/e, the City of Groningen, and the Zuidoost Business Park.
+This is a low-threshold option for the City of Groningen to engage with small and medium businesses on this subject.
+We can therefore count on their full support and active participation in this project.

 “I’m very curious to find out how much they could potentially save, and we’ll know soon enough, because the project is about to be launched.”